Argel-Tal/DataScience-Notes/Lecture Summaries.md

                                       \                                                  ↓
                 communication <--- Preformance analysis <--- Algorithm training <--- Model selection

+### Selection of Algorithms:
+- What is the task/application?
+- Do we need parameteric or non-parametric solutions?
+- Do we need optimality?
+- How long do we have?
+- How much computational resources do we have?
+- How big is the dataset?
+- What is our preformance criteria, pure accuracy, false discovery, misclassification...?
+- How important is explainability and simplicity?

 # Data and it's properties
 ### Types of data:
 - Simple